shabdhasree/flutterColumn/README.md

 This gives a simple row widget in flutter

 -  the elements / icons in the row are aligned in manner of
   - center
+  - spacearound
-       - space evenly
+  - spaceevenly
-       - space around
+  - spacebetween
-       - space between
+  - start
   - end
-       - start